bkz7354/dls-cyclegan/README.md

 I trained the models using kaggle's P100 GPU.
 Initially i set learning rate to 2e-5 as recommended by the paper.
 I used this LR for first 35 epochs, then tried reducing it to 2e-6.
 Unfortunately due to limited GPU time I did not do a lot of experiments, but I noticed that after 45 epochs with rate of 2e-5 model seems to start overfitting.
+Some of the samples taken during training are stored in `images/saved_samples`.